2025 Birmingham Supercross Injury Report - Racer X

 Hunter Lawrence – Shoulder | Out

-Lawrence is out for the season with a partially torn labrum and multiple cracks in his humerus.
+Lawrence is out for the SX season with a partially torn labrum and multiple cracks in his humerus.

 Jett Lawrence – ACL | Out

-Lawrence tore his ACL and meniscus in Glendale and is out for the season.
+Lawrence tore his ACL and meniscus in Glendale and is out for the SX season.

 Jorge Prado – Shoulder | Out

 Prado had surgery after dislocating his shoulder at A2.
-He’s back training on his bicycle and is aiming for a return to racing at the season opener of AMA Pro Motocross.
+He’s back training on his bicycle and is aiming for a return to racing the AMA Pro Motocross Championship season opener.

 Eli Tomac – Leg | Out